Chaos ensues in Park Jung-woo’s 2007 anti-establishment action-comedy.

 “I’ve taken orders all my life, I’m sick of it.”

 Why do we have laws?
 Why are we happy to be governed by a seemingly endless, almost arbitrary list of rules and manners telling us how to behave?
-Big Bang is a movie that never really answers those questions, thankfully.
+If you’re looking at Korean action comedy Big Bang to answer those questions, you’re really doing something weird.
+But that’s kind of a good thing.
 It centres on Man-soo (Kam Woo-sung), a man who has spent his life living by a strict policy to always follow the rules.
-One day, his wife (Moon Jung-hee) one day informs him she’s leaving.
+One day, his wife (Moon Jung-hee) informs him she’s leaving.
 It just so happens that it’s the same day that he’s let go from his government job, where he is completely disrespected.

 He gets drunk and decides, just for one night, that he’s going to screw the rules and begins kicking signs and swearing at strangers, until he is finally arrested for public urination by the ardent Officer Ma (Kang Sung-jin).
 At the station, he meets career criminal Chul-gon (Kim Su-ro) and after some shenanigans, the two escape while stealing a gun and a cop car.
 As things go from bad to worse, with their potential sentences growing more and more severe, and with Ma hot on their trail, the two escape into Seoul for a crazy night of no-holds-barred lunacy.